Raymond-CL/Fortran-examples/README.md

 - the `histogram` module allows users to work with histogram book-keeping The above help classes are useful in cross-section calculations of high energy particle scatterings

+### omp-pi

+This is a minimum working example that uses Fortran OpenMP parallelization
+- The example uses the Gregory-Leibniz series with mid-point integration to approximate the value of PI
+- the example uses the `omp-lib` library, please make sure to have `libomp-dev` installed
+- This example can be found online by John Burkardt, Florida State Univrsity, Department of Scientific Computing